 Interface to information sharing systems such as Ofek / Eitan for sharing of information about antibodies, the need for irradiated blood, transplants between different hospitals and an option for getting alerts from these systems.

-Optional: Lambda interface for ordering blood components

 An interface for transferring all results of all tests to patients and/or units from the existing instruments including panels.